 The National Day of Sweden – 6 June

 Normally, the King and Queen of Sweden take part in a ceremony at Skansen, Stockholm’s open-air museum, on the National Day.
-The yellow and blue Swedish flag is run up the mast, and children in traditional peasant costume present the royal couple with bouquets of summer flowers.
+The blue and yellow Swedish flag is run up the mast, and children in traditional peasant costume present the royal couple with bouquets of summer flowers.

-In 2004, the Swedish parliament voted to make it a public holiday, which may cause people to become more interested in celebrating it.
+In 2004, the Swedish parliament voted to make the National Day a public holiday.
 This decision took decades to reach − various proposals had been discussed under a succession of governments.
 The public holiday was finally implemented in 2005.

-There are also groups lobbying for the introduction of an official national pastry, and a national dish, and for the key-fiddle (nyckelharpa) to be made the national instrument.
+Today, there are groups lobbying for the introduction of an official national pastry, and a national dish, and for the key-fiddle (nyckelharpa) to be made the national instrument.
 But even for ideas as innocent as these, arriving at a consensus has proved difficult.

 The original idea came from Artur Hazelius, who founded the Skansen open-air museum in Stockholm and held a national day celebration there on 6 June as early as the 1890s.